 What are you renovating?

 Is your project a gut renovation?
 Are you renovating a room that you can’t live without for more than a few days?
-Have a clear-eyed look at your household’s daily needs and talk about the work schedule with your contractor to understand where you’ll have access and where use (and peace!) may be compromised.
+Have a clear-eyed look at your household’s daily needs and discuss the work schedule with your contractor.
+They will help you understand where you’ll have access and where use (and peace!) may be compromised.

-Not surprisingly, with a gut renovation that takes over the home for weeks or months, moving out is generally the best option.
+A gut renovation takes over the home for weeks or months and moving out is generally the best option.
 This allows work to move forward holistically throughout the space and keeps you away from toxins.
-Some renovators opt to extend an existing lease while a new space is renovated, others stay with family or friends, and many turn to StreetEasy — the most comprehensive marketplace to find a long-term or short-term lease or broker.
+Some renovators opt to extend an existing lease while a new space is renovated.
+Others stay with family or friends while many turn to StreetEasy for a long-term or short-term lease or broker.

 Toxins can have varying effects on adults.
-Although human bodies can filter out some toxins, adults who are “immunocompromised” can be more sensitive, according to Robert.
-People with a lesser ability to repel toxins include those fighting cancer or are organ transplant patients.
+Although human bodies can filter out some toxins, adults who are “immunocompromised” can be more sensitive, according to Robert Weitz, from RTK Environmental Group, which tests homes for toxins.
 Asthma sufferers can also have a harder time.
-“Adults filter particles through their nose hairs, but someone who is sensitive, that would certainly be a big “no” to being anywhere near that work environment,” said Robert.
-Adults in this situation should also consider avoiding any construction site visits.
+“Adults filter particles through their nose hairs, but for someone who is sensitive, that would certainly be a big “no” to being anywhere near that work environment,” said Robert.

 (Above) Sweeten homeowners Chris and Lisa did both: “I took the kid and dog to my sister’s house upstate.
 Chris had to live in the space during construction due to work.
 Thankfully the building has a basement bathroom that he had access to, and friends were nice enough to let him use their showers.”

 Contractors can take certain steps to reduce the spread of dust and toxins to other parts of the home.
-Likely, the renovation is sectioned off with tape and thick plastic, according to Ronald, who is certified by the Environmental Protection Agency (EPA).
+Most likely, the renovation is sectioned off with tape and thick plastic.
 Negative air pressure also stops contaminated air from leaving the renovation zone whenever a worker exits or enters.
-Ronald also uses a water mister in the renovation area; damp air limits the dust from traveling around the home
+Ronald uses a water mister in the renovation area; damp air limits the dust from traveling around the home.

 Deciding where to stay during a home renovation (whether you decide to stay or leave) is an important decision.
-Read the stories of Sweeten homeowners who made the decision of moving out or sticking it out during their renovation.
+Read more stories of Sweeten homeowners who decided whether to live in or move out during their renovation.